 Failing to modify your environment

 You cannot be in a negative environment and expect to operate there and get good results – it is like being exposed to allergens and becoming surprised that you fell sick a day later.
 In the same way, achieving your goals involves changing your environment.
-For example – you cannot expect to build your health if you are constantly consuming unhealthy food, it is impossible not to drink when alcohol is constantly surrounding you, it is impossible to accomplish your tasks when you are distracted by social media and text messages – the list goes on and on.
-It is difficult to admit it openly, but your habits are simply a response to the environment you find yourself in. the more you perform a task in a favorable environment, the greater chances you have of succeeding.
+For example – you cannot expect to build your health if you are constantly consuming unhealthy food, it is impossible not to drink when alcohol is continually surrounding you, it is impossible to accomplish your tasks when you are distracted by social media and text messages – the list goes on and on.
+It is difficult to admit it openly, but your habits respond to the environment you find yourself in.
+The more you perform a task in a favorable climate, the greater your chances of succeeding.

 Final thoughts

-Achieving goals and resolutions is a process, though many people fail along the way and do not understand why.
-However, when you think about it, it all lies in the process and your willingness to change small habits every day – that is what determines if you will succeed.
+Achieving goals and resolutions is a process, though many fail and do not understand why.
+However, when you think about it, it all lies in the process and your willingness to change small habits daily–that determines if you will succeed.